 Squire: "The idea of the song is, 'Why couldn't Jesus have been a black woman ?'
 It's just an attack on the white guy with a beard sittin' on a cross, cos that reinforces the patriarchal society."

 Four little cucks went out one day.
 Over the hill and far away.
 Time for these boys to hand in their man card.
 Simpson is getting his apples and oranges mixed up here.
 Lennon's "More popular than Jesus" quip (which drew no controversy when originally published in the UK) lit the fuse of the Bible belt in the Deep South, which bears no equivalence to the Vatican.
 Never a group to miss out on a good bonfire, the Ku Klux Klan of course got involved.
 There won't be any Stone Roses merchandise burning sessions in Italy or Ireland anytime soon, I can assure you of that.
+In fact, Ian Brown and his confrères are free to roam the halls of the Vatican and spout all manner of shite.
 Regarding Squire's mockery that Jesus was "sittin' on a cross", it is worth bearing in mind that the ex cruc in the word excruciating means 'from the cross'.
+And lo, it came to pass that in ARSH 1994, those hermitic Mancunian seers did lift the veil on the suppression of a secret that could yet unravel the very fabric of civilisation.
 This utterly futile "Why couldn't Jesus have been _____ ?" contradictory approach is spawn of the chaotic liberal matrix of subjectivism and relativism.
 A devirilization of Western Civilization, taking all of the masculine capacity for initiation out of the culture.
 The heart of masculinity is sacrifice.
 Why couldn't Jesus have been who He (said He) was. #intersectionalfeminism, that's why.
 Note that those virtue signallers leading the feminist charge never seem to have a problem with the masculine pronoun applied to Satan.
-The spectre of the patriarchal society is embodied by the rich straight white male of social justice folklore.
+As we survey the hierarchy of victim groups in today's identity politics, it is sometimes said that the black, female, lesbian, jew would be of unchallengeable character.
+As we can see here, these chaps were well on their way with this 1994 prototype.
+The spectre of the patriarchal society is embodied by the rich, straight, white male of social justice folklore.
 An attack vector for liberal authoritarianism, feminism is yet one more front in the left's attempt to language police and intimidate.
 The vanguard of academic Bolshevism today, like the vanguard of leftist politics in general, is sexual (see What is Cultural Marxism ?).
 In response to Brown's claim that a proto-feminist Mary Magdalene, in some co-messiah role, gave Jesus His power, do you know what you are reading ?
 Nowhere in any of the Dead Sea Scrolls is anything ever said about Jesus (let alone Mary Magdalene).
 Ian here is most probably getting confused between the Dead Sea Scrolls and (Gnostic) Nag Hammadi texts.
 I do not know which doctored version of the Bible Robbie Maddix is working from here, but there is no mention whatsoever of 'Mother Earth' in mine.
 If Mother Earth is your spiritual totem, then you are in the realm of Gaia worship, not Christianity.
 Man is not subordinate to the environment.
 The earth is for man.
 Man is not for the earth.
 Man is for God and the earth is for man.
 Pantheism turns the earth and physical creation into God and makes it the object of worship.

 God the Father is the source of life and the Church is understood as the Bride of Christ.
 Holy Mother Church.
 This is not meant to denote an actual feminine physical quality.
 God is not male.
 God is not female.
 God is masculine.
 Do not confuse gender and identity.
 God is not a solitary nature but a Communion of Persons.
 The Processions of Persons (Father generating the Son, and Father and Son spirating the Holy Spirit) is reflected in the order of Man's own creation.
 "And God created man to his own image . . .
 Male and female he created them" (Gen. 1: 27).
 God made the representative type Man (Adam) first, and then differentiated Man into two kinds, male and female, by creating Eve.
 With respect to the likeness of God's divine nature in Man, man and woman are equal.
 Thus, Adam is the representative type because of his humanity, not his maleness.
 The masculine is a pattern of initial union, separation, and reunion, while the feminine is a maintenance of unity.
 This pattern is found on the biological level, and even more on the psychological, anthropological, and cultural levels.
 God the Father is not a religious projection of patriarchal social structures.
 The God and Father of Jesus Christ is the same God as the God of Abraham, Isaac, and Jacob.
 The gnostic attempts to pit an androgynous Jesus in opposition to the patriarchal Jehovah, but the masculinity of the Son reveals the Father.
 The incarnate Son, Jesus Christ, is an icon of the Father, His perfect image.
 The image does not consist in a corporeal resemblance, since God is Spirit and does not have a body, but rather in the resemblance of their modes of action.
 It is the Father who generates, the Son who is begotten, and the Holy Ghost who proceeds.
 It is the Father who created us, the Son who redeemed us, and the Holy Ghost who sanctified us.
 The divine Unity is Triune.
 The Godhead is a Communion of Persons.
 God as Father defines the first order, the first place, the first dynamic of the life of the Blessed Trinity.
 There can be no Son without the Father.
 The entire mission of our Blessed Lord was to lead us to His Father.
 The blessed know the Father through the Son in the Holy Spirit.
 The second Person of the Blessed Trinity came to earth as man.
 The second Person of the Blessed Trinity refers to the first Person of the Blessed Trinity as father.
 The third Person, too, is masculine, yet his intra-trinitarian function of uniting the Father and Son explains the Spirit's association with femininity as reflected in the Church's unity.
 The second Person of the Blessed Trinity takes on suffering in coming to protect His beloved bride, Holy Mother Church, and bring her back to the Heavenly Father.
 Bridegroom and Bride become one flesh.
 The Bride belongs to the Bridegroom, but the time will come when the Bridegroom will be taken from the sons of the bridechamber, and on that day they will fast.
 Bookending the ministry of Jesus are two weddings.
 Jesus inaugurates His ministry by changing water into wine at a Jewish wedding.
 He assumes the role of bridegroom at Cana in the provision of wine, pointing forward to the hour of His Passion, the Last Supper, where He will give His own wine at a Messianic banquet by pouring out His blood on the cross.
 On this mountain, the Lord of Hosts will prepare for all peoples a banquet of rich food, a banquet of fine wines.
 The old has condemned itself; this is the beginning of a new day (John 18: 28).
 The eschatological era, the era of salvation, is now upon us.
 Abraham longed to see my day.
 With crown, the Jewish bridegroom is 'king for a day'.